syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/getting-started.md

 {% endhighlight %}

-# Adding items
+## Adding Items

-SfRotator items can be populated with a collection of image data or any other custom view.
-This collection must be the items of SfRotatorItem.
-To get the view of Rotator, we have two ways with SfRotatorItem or using RotatorAdapter.
+SfRotator items can be populated with a collection of image data or custom views.
+The control provides two approaches for adding content:

-## Through RotatorItem

-* `ImageContent` - Populating the RotatorItem with collection of Image data.
+1. **Using SfRotatorItem** - Direct item creation with image content or custom views
+2. **Using RotatorAdapter** - Advanced customization with adapter pattern

+### Approach 1: Using SfRotatorItem

+The `SfRotatorItem` class provides two main properties for content:

+- **`ImageContent`** - For populating items with image data
-* `Content` - Populating the RotatorItem with custom view.
+- **`Content`** - For populating items with custom views

-### Using ImageContent
+#### Using ImageContent

+This approach is ideal for simple image carousels:
 {% highlight C# %}

 Context context = this;